vj-vinot/Vj-vinot/README.md

 - 🌱 I’m currently learning **Java,SQL**

-- 👨‍💻 All of my projects are available at [Circular car parking and Water level detector](Circular car parking and Water level detector)
+- 👨‍💻 All of my projects are available at [Circular car parking and Water level detector].

 - 📫 How to reach me **vinoth.vijay.rm@gmail.com**